Poetry Inspired by George Sterling and Clark Ashton Smith

 [ADD TO CART]

-This new 2nd reprint edition, limited to 50 signed copies, features an updated bibliography and an extended reviews section.
+This new 4th reprint edition features an updated bibliography and an extended reviews section.
 Several of the poems have received revision at Leigh's hand, making these the definitive texts of these poems.
+Fantastic new cover coloring by artist, Gavin O'Keefe, and the always superb interior book-designing of David E. Schultz, complement the strange ecstasies of this book.

 “Excellent poetry of the weird … If you love Lovecraft and admire formal poetic form and structure then this professional debut collection must be in your collection!”